 Public transport, trains, buses, VTC, bicycles, taxis, scooters, car-sharing, car-pooling, … Users are currently overwhelmed by a large number of mobility services.
 Forced to switch from one application to another, MaaS was born out of this observation.
 The objective: To bring together a multitude of mobility services within a single platform.
 But “unifying several services” necessarily implies “different experiences and interfaces”.

-The question that arises is how to optimize in the best way possible a MaaS application in terms of UX and UI design.
+The question that arises is how to optimize in the best way possible a MaaS application in terms of UX and IU Design.
 Our Lead Designer, Igor Tcherepoff, has addressed this question by preparing an explanatory guide.
-Divided into 3 articles, the first part aims at clarifying the concepts of MaaS but also UX and UI design applied to mobility applications.
+Divided into 3 articles, the first part aims at clarifying the concepts of MaaS but also UX and IU design applied to mobility applications.
 Then, in a second part, we will apply theory to practice.
 And finally, we will end by presenting you our MaaS application prototype.

 On the road to MaaS applications